Gacha76/Lung-Tumor-Segmentation/README.md

 ![alt text](images/output-2.png)

 ## Model
-then, we will create the model for the atrium segmentation! <br />
+Then, we will create the model for the atrium segmentation! <br />
 We will use the most famous architecture for this task, the U-NET (https://arxiv.org/abs/1505.04597). <br/>

 The idea behind a UNET is the Encoder-Decoder architecture with additional skip-connctions on different levels: